-Save your millions, although there were at least 15,569 people in the Forum who shelled out hard cash Thursday night to see the Lakers do a paint-by-numbers job on the Clippers, 111-82.
+Save your millions, although there were at least 15,569 people at the Forum who shelled out hard cash Thursday night to see the Lakers do a paint-by-the-numbers job on the Clippers, 111-82.

-"Ask me anything," Clipper Coach Gene Shue said after watching the artists-in-residence run their record to 4-0, while watching his own portrait of disarray drop to 1-3.
+"Ask me anything," Clipper Coach Gene Shue said after watching the artists-in-residence run their record to 4-0 and his own portrait of disarray become 1-3.

 OK, Gene, how about this: Wouldn't you rather be doing macrame than watching the Clippers take this kind of tattooing?

 "It's a mess," Shue said simply, but of course, he knew that going in.

 So, too, did the Lakers, who have now beaten their cross-town rivals--the term is used loosely--18 straight times here, and 17 of 19 times they've met since the Clippers came up the freeway from San Diego to the Sports Arena.

 Four minutes into the second period, it was 43-19, and the Laker starters had long since retired to the bench when newcomer Milt Wagner canned a three-pointer to give the Lakers their biggest lead of the night, 108-75.